HermanTeng19/resume/README.md

 * Developed and implemented a P.I data re-identification system using AI machine learning model, enhancing data privacy and security for all stakeholders
 * led the design and deployment of an enterprise metadata management system leveraging Microsoft Purview, significantly improving data discoverability and governance across the organization
+* Provided technical insights and solutions according to busineness requirements and lead the execution from design to deployment.
+Designed and implemented complex IT data management framework to meet business requirements
 * Utilized Python and PySpark to build efficient data processing pipelines and applications, streamlining data analytics and reporting workflows
 * Orchestrated the deployment of enterprise AI models on Azure Kubernetes Services (AKS), utilizing auto-scaling, load balancers, and multiple nodes and pods to ensure high availability and efficient resource management across data services
 * Designed and implemented data pipelines using Databricks Delta Lakes for data ingestion and processing, improving data availability and reliability